oracle-livelabs/developer/redwood-extensions/saasservice/saasservice.md

 					  ![Image alt text](images/codeview.png)
 14. Locate the line that starts with <oj-table.., which is the definition for the table.

-15. Position your cursor in the space right after **<oj table ** and type **sc**:
+15. Position your cursor in the space right after <oj table and type **sc**:
 					  ![Image alt text](images/scrollpolicy.png)

-	Notice how VB Studio's code completion helps you choose the right property.
+	Notice how VB Studio's code completion feature helps you choose the right property.

 16. Choose **scroll-policy-option.scroller**.
 For the attribute, use **"html"**:
 											  ![Image alt text](images/html.png)

 	  The code for this line should now look similar to this:

 		<oj-table scroll-policy-option.scroller="html" scroll-policy="loadMoreOnScroll" ...>

 17. Click **Design** so we can see the resulting table with data fetched into it.
-We can do this most effectively by using the Preview feature.
+We can take an even closer look at the app by using the Preview feature.

 18. In the Designer's header, click **Preview** in the top right:
 											  ![Image alt text](images/preview.png)

-This will open a new tab in your browser where you can see your running app, complete with our table populated with data.
+		This opens a new tab in your browser where you can see your running app, complete with our table populated with data.

 At this point you may want to play around with your live app, using different keywords to filter the list by organization name.
-Also, notice the smart pagination happening when you scroll through the records in the table, as records are being fetched only as needed.
+Also, notice the smart pagination that occurs when you scroll through the records in the table; records are fetched only as needed.
 											  ![Image alt text](images/results.png)

 Now that we have a running page that fetches data, the next step is to add pages that will allow us to edit the data and update the Oracle's SaaS business object.